dvdlevanon/git-enhanced-credential-helper/README.md

 Run the `install-credential-helper.sh` script to install the new credential helper.

-Encryption is enabled by passing the `--secure` as follow:
+Encryption is enabled by passing the `--secure` parameter as follow:
 ```
 ./install-credential-helper.sh --secure
 ```